Stanley59-cyber/Human-Factors-Social-Engineering/README.md

 This project analyses the Twilio social engineering breach using the Lockheed Martin **Cyber Kill Chain** framework to understand how attackers exploited human behaviour and to recommend practical resilience strategies.

 ## Key Focus Areas
-- Applied the Cyber Kill Chain to map each phase of the attack — reconnaissance through impact.
+- Applied the Cyber Kill Chain to map each phase of the attack and reconnaissance through impact.
 - Examined phishing and impersonation tactics used to deceive employees.
 - Analysed psychological and emotional manipulation techniques in successful campaigns.
 - Evaluated impact on customers, trust, and organisational reputation.